Itskiprotich/LCS/README.md

 <ul>
   <li>You can easily clone directly from the link or alternatively: </li>
   <li>Step 1.Copy the link above then open your GIT Bash</li>
   <li>Step 2.
-Type git clone, and then paste the URL git clone git@github.com:Keeprawteach/Whatsapp-Quotes.git</li>
+Type git clone, and then paste the URL git clone git@github.com:Keeprawteach/LCS.git</li>
   <li> Step 3.
 Press Enter.
 Your local clone will be created.</li>
-  <li>Step 4. cd Whatsapp-Quotes here youll find all the files </li>
+  <li>Step 4. cd LCS here youll find all the files </li>
   </ul>
 <h2>Author</h2>
 <ul>